jpvanoosten/discord-user-manager/README.md

 Some common reasons why some of the tests fail:

 1. The Discord guild server does not have a welcome channel.
 See [discord/config.js].
 2. The Discord guild server does not have a default role.
 See [discord/config.js].
+3. The Discord guild server does not have a logs channel.
+See [discord/config.js].
-3. The test user's OAuth access token is not valid.
-See [Testing](#Testing)
+4. The test user's OAuth access token is not valid.
+See [Testing](#Testing).
+5. The test user's ID does not match that of the access token.
+See [Get Discord User ID](#get-discord-user-id).

 [.env.example]: .env.example
 [bootstrap]: https://getbootstrap.com/